Main menu

 introduction to grave of the fireflies 1988

-I am writing my review of Grave of the Fireflies after watching it for the first time in my life, and I don’t think I will ever be ready to experience that feeling of my heart being squeezed again.
-However, I decided to share my perspective with that feeling because it motivates me to do so.
+I'm writing my review of Grave of the Fireflies after watching it for the first time, and I don’t think I will ever be ready to feel that heart-wrenching sensation again.
+Still, I chose to share my perspective with that feeling because it motivates me to do so.

-Do the governments of countries have some deficiency that forces them to inflict this terrible suffering on their sons, children, elderly, women, and men?
-Is there a reason that compels you to operate killing machines to take human lives?
-Do you see the danger you face so that you decide to wage the cursed war?
+Do the governments of countries have some flaw that forces them to cause this terrible suffering to their sons, children, elderly, women, and men?
+Is there a reason that drives you to operate killing machines to take human lives?
+Do you realize the danger you face so that you decide to wage this cursed war?

-I'll tell you something: it is your ambitions and pride that drive you to war.
-It is your sense of power and the ability to destroy others.
-The cost is paid by the people who want to live in peace, and by children who don't even understand what war means.
+I'll tell you something: your ambitions and pride are what push you toward war.
+It's your desire for power and the ability to destroy others.
+The price is paid by the people who just want to live peacefully, and by children who don't even understand what war means.
 So screw you too.

-The psychological pain I felt after seeing the grave of the fireflies is incomparable to physical pain.
-That pain penetrates every part of you, destroys your feelings, and stops your heartbeat.
-The suffering of these two children serves as a message to all humans, urging them to pressure their governments to end this so-called filth.
+The psychological pain I felt after seeing the grave of the fireflies is unmatched by any physical pain.
+That pain seeps into every part of you, destroys your feelings, and halts your heartbeat.
+The suffering of these two children acts as a message to all humans, urging them to pressure their governments to end this so-called filth.
 During war, they hide behind fortified walls stained only by the blood of innocents.

-All kinds of pain and suffering, and fear of fate were embodied in the grave of the fireflies.
+All kinds of pain, suffering, and fear of fate were embodied in the grave of the fireflies.
 I even screamed at the moment of the child’s death to wake everyone in my house.
-No pain swept through my soul like it did at that moment.
-I imagined myself in her brother's place, who had nothing to save her, and I realized that the best thing to do was for her not to have to wait even a moment in this hateful world.
+No pain swept through my soul like it did then.
+I imagined myself in her brother's place, who had nothing to save her, and I realized that the best thing was for her not to have to wait even a moment in this hateful world.

-Why don't people stand in solidarity against their governments to make them realize that our destinies are in our hands and not toys they control?
-Let this be a call to all humanity, why not?
+Why don't people unite in solidarity against their governments to make them realize that our destinies are in our hands and not toys they control?
+Let this be a call to all of humanity—why not?
 Let's choose a day known to everyone worldwide, when everyone steps outside their homes, united under one banner that says, “Stop all wars immediately.”
-Governments' tyranny must end because the Earth is heading towards destruction, and there will be no human beings left.
+Governments' tyranny must end because the Earth is heading toward destruction, and there will be no human beings left.
 This is a vision I see clearly now.

-Grave of the Fireflies is unquestionably the greatest animated film ever and should be watched by everyone on earth to understand the scale of the impending catastrophe.
+Grave of the Fireflies is unquestionably the greatest animated film ever and everyone should watch it to grasp the scale of the impending catastrophe.

-A serious note: No heart patient should watch it.
+A serious warning: No heart patient should watch this.
 Let someone tell you, as that's definitely the better option.

 Events and details of the movie "Grave of the Fireflies".